zlagpacan/437_OoO/README.md

   - Writeback Buses
     - yellow buses in architecture diagram
     - write back value to physical register file
-    - provide physical register tag and value to forward into reservation stations
+    - provide physical register tag to be checked by reservation stations and value to forward into Execute Stages
   - Instruction Restart and Kill Buses
     - pink buses in architecture diagram
     - restart bus: execution units communicate an instruction restart to ROB